mosvlad/nanopool-monitoring-applet/README.md

 # Nanopool-monitoring-applet
-Applet for monitoring your [nanopool](https://nanopool.org/) account.
+Linux Applet for monitoring your [nanopool](https://nanopool.org/) account.

 # How to...